 About This Is Not A Drill

-This Is Not A Drill is a new decentralised climate justice activism group aimed at dismantling the fossil fuel industry through non-violent direct action.
-They were created in response to the breathtaking inaction on the climate and ecological emergency by the UK and other Global North countries and the murders, disappearances, and arbitrary arrests of people in the Global South as they try to resist ecocide.
-The group do not tolerate fossil fuel companies and their partners and aim to make this a widespread stance in our society.
+This Is Not A Drill is a new decentralised climate justice movement aimed at dismantling the fossil fuel industry through anonymous non-violent direct action.
+It began in response to the breathtaking inaction on the climate and ecological emergency by the UK and other Global North countries and the murders, disappearances, and arbitrary arrests of people in the Global South as they try to resist ecocide.